top of page

 Encroachments are so common in Machiya

-Because of this zero-lot-line condition Machiya properties are prone to encroachments.
 For instance, Machiya's rake (roof overhangs on the gable side) projects over the adjacent roof.
-The side exterior walls also often encroach since property boundaries did not use to be precisely located.
+Also, side property boundaries are prone to encroachment issues particularly among row house properties.

 Boundary confirmation